This post may contain affiliate links. Read my full disclosure policy.

 Garnish: pomegranate seeds, fresh herbs (cilantro, parsley or mint), or optional toasted pine nuts

-- While its simmering make the Meatballs.
-Place meatball ingredients in a medium bowl and using hands, combine well, adding enough breadcrumbs to make them easy to roll into balls.
-Cook a “tester.”
-Taste, adjust salt.
+- While its simmering make the Meatballs, place meatball ingredients in a medium bowl and, using hands, combine well, adding enough breadcrumbs to make them easy to roll into balls.

-- Using wet hands, roll into ping-pong sized balls (about 1 ¾- 2 inches in diameter) and set aside.
+- Using wet hands, roll them into ping-pong sized balls (about 1 ¾- 2 inches in diameter) and set aside.
 You should have about 12-16.

-- To cook the meat balls: Heat 1 tablespoon olive oil over medium heat in a large skillet.
-Working in batches (don’t over crowd) brown the meatballs, giving the skillet a little shake now and then to roll them around a bit and cook each side.
-Once browned, turn heat down to lowest setting, cover and cook through for just a couple minutes.
+- To cook the meatballs: Heat 1 tablespoon olive oil over medium heat in a large skillet.
+Working in batches (don’t overcrowd) brown the meatballs, giving the skillet a little shake now and then to roll them around a bit and cook each side.
+Once browned, turn the heat down to the lowest setting, cover and cook through for just a couple of minutes.

 - Garnish with fresh pomegranate seeds and herbs.